NU-CUCIS/ElemNet/elemnet/README.md

   ElemNet trained using random split of training-data/oqmd_all-22Mar18.csv.
 The 'sample_model' can be used for transfer learning.

+* `make_prediction.ipynb`: Jupyter notebook that illustrates how to make predictions using the trained ElemNet model from paper [1].

 ## Running the code

 You can simply run the code by passing a sample config file to the dl_regressors.py as follows: